coconutpalm/righttypes/README.md

 ## Show me some code

-Imagine that a type constructor is just a function that returns its input (e.g.: like `identity`) for valid arguments or that either throws `ex-info` with a `TypeCtorError` or simply returns a `TypeCtorError` for invalid arguments.
+Imagine that a type constructor is just a function that returns its input (e.g.: like `identity`) for valid arguments or that can be configured to either throw `ex-info` with a `TypeCtorError` or to simply return a `TypeCtorError` for invalid arguments.
 For example:

 ```clojure
 (def person-categories